 Management is the coordination and organization of activities to achieve specific goals.
 Management is about organizing, planning, directing, and controlling the resources of the organization.
 Management is present everywhere.
 You can see it in homes, schools, offices, and companies.
 When a teacher is organizing the study plans, creating the study plans, and directing the co-teachers on how to help other students, it’d be called management.

 Management is about planning and organizing people.
 Management requires leadership in some instances too.
-Few programs that can help you increase your knowledge in the field of management are Product Management, Entrepreneurship, marketing and many more. upGrad provides many management courses that can be of your help, like- PG Program-Specialisation in Sales and Digital Marketing, Product Management Certifcation Program, and Entrepreneurship Certification Program.
+Few programs that can help you increase your knowledge in the field of management are Product Management, Entrepreneurship, marketing and many more. upGrad provides many management courses that can be of your help, like- PG Program-Specialisation in Sales and Digital Marketing, Product Management Certifcation Program.

 Differences in Focus